 - Life rings and buoys are required in many cases.
 For larger vessels, they must have a line of at least 30 feet.

-There are restrictions for the use of a boat in Nevada with regard to mooring, diving, regattas, and sewage.
+There are restrictions for using a boat in Nevada regarding mooring, diving, regattas, and sewage.
 Some of these restrictions include:

-A drunk driving offense that causes bodily harm may result in 2-20 years in prison.
-(NRS 488.20).
-Because a drunk boating offense is a serious offense with a possibility of prison time, you have the right to get assistance from an attorney to represent you if you’re facing this type of charge.
+A drunk driving offense that causes bodily harm may result in 2-20 years in prison (NRS 488.20).
+Because a drunk boating offense is a serious offense with a possibility of prison time, you have the right to get assistance from an attorney to represent you if you face this type of charge.
 Reckless boating is also prohibited under Nevada law.